Therapy for Anxiety and Overwhelm

 • Persistent worry that feels hard to shut off

-• Feeling stuck between wanting change and fearing it
+• Feeling torn between wanting change and fearing it

-• Understanding your patterns and when anxiety feels helpful versus harmful
+• Understanding when anxiety is protective versus limiting

-• Shifting unhelpful thinking while also addressing the bodily sensations that fuel anxiety
+• Shifting unhelpful thinking while also addressing bodily responses

 • Building confidence in your internal resources